 James Purcell describes his life after he returned home from Korea.
 He returned to America, followed in his father's footsteps, and began working in construction.
 His experience in the service helped to expand his career.

 Jerry Kaspen discusses how his experience as a photographer carried him through the rest of his life.
 As a student, he used his photography skills to supplement his college costs that were not covered by the GI Bill.
 He even used the skills after retiring from teaching.

 Calculus by Candlelight

-John Halliday explains how he completed mathematics courses through the University of California at Berkeley while in Korea.
-While other soldiers were sleeping or participating in other activities during their downtime, he reveals that he was driven to solve calculus by candlelight.
-He shares how he used benefits from the GI Bill and California.
+John Halliday describes completing mathematics courses through the University of California at Berkeley while in Korea.
+While other soldiers were sleeping or participating in other activities during their downtime, he explains being driven to solve calculus by candlelight.
+He shares how he used benefits from the GI Bill and California to pursue his passion.
 He emphasizes he was interested in the knowledge and not necessarily the degree.

 G.I.
 Bill Benefits

 John Jefferies shares that he used his G.I.
 Bill benefits to receive a Master's degree in hospital administration at the University of Minnesota.
 He recounts the route he took to landing successful employment over the years.
 He is thankful for the G.I.
 Bill and comments on how his time in the military and serving during the war helped prepare him for his career.

 Julius Wesley Becton, Jr. discusses his decision to return to active duty in the United States Army in 1948 after serving in the Reserves at the end of World War II.
 He did so because he learned that his wife was pregnant and he wanted to provide for his growing family.
 He elaborates on an opportunity to volunteer and compete with other Reserve officers to become a regular U. S. Army officer.